NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

     - Data collection & processing
     - Model development & training
     - Model evaluation, testing, optimization and deployment

+## ML Model Development

+The final model used (V7) is a Convolutional Neural Network (CNN) for classifying images into two categories.
+It has five convolutional layers with max-pooling, followed by a flattening layer and a dense layer.
+The dropout layer helps prevent overfitting.
+The final layer uses a sigmoid activation for binary classification.
+The model uses binary cross-entropy loss and is optimized with Stochastic Gradient Descent (SGD).

 ## Dashboard Design